MAKE SURE YOUR MESSAGE IS ACCESSIBLE

-We will help you ensure that your digital services and content – videos, podcasts or articles - are available to all your users.
+We can help you ensure that your digital services and contents – videos, podcasts, articles, etc. – are accessible and available to all your users.

 Orange lines, long and short ones, are enclosed in a black rounded square, representing subtitles.